mongodb/docs/source/administration/import-export.rst

-   If you want to simply copy a database or collection from one instance to another, consider using the :dbcommand:`copydb`, :dbcommand:`clone`, or :dbcommand:`clonecollection` commands, which may be more suited to this task.
+   If you want to simply copy a database or collection from one instance to another, consider using the :dbcommand:`copydb`, :dbcommand:`clone`, or :dbcommand:`cloneCollection` commands, which may be more suited to this task.
+The :option:`mongo` shell provides the :js:func`db.copyDatabase()` method.

 These tools may also be useful for importing data into a MongoDB data from third party applications.